utkarsh882/Pearson-Feature-Selection/README.txt

-This project is about implementing the Person's Coorelation Feature-Selection method to select the best features from the data we have and then using those featuer to predict the class of other data labels related to that data.
+This project is about implementing the Person's Coorelation Feature-Selection method to select the best features from the data we have and then using those feature to predict the class of other data labels related to that data.
 ## Dataset :
 The dataset comprises of two parts
 1) "Data Files" : This file consist of all the data we have for the project.
 Pearson's Coorelation is applied on this